onevroad/net-websocket-spring-boot/README.md

 - send message

-You can use the publish method of the WebSocketMessagePublisher class to send your message.
+You can use the method of the WebSocketMessagePublisher class to send your message.
 ```java
 public class SendMessageHandler {
     public static void send(String topic, String message) {